• Skip to primary navigation

 This bacon, egg, and cheese sandwich is fresh and hearty making it great for brunch, lunch, or even dinner.
-It’s loaded with crispy bacon, fried over-easy eggs, melted Havarti cheese, lettuce, tomato, and homemade lemon dill aioli.
+This loaded breakfast sandwich is served on sourdough and dressed with homemade lemon dill aioli.

 Two bacon, egg, & cheese sandwiches with lemon dill aioli stacked atop each other.